Everest Base Camp Trek

 [ ] Pen

 [ ] An old (working) mobile phone with charger.
-You can buy a SIM in Kathmandu card for around Rs500 and it’s about Rs18 per minute to phone the UK (subject to signal of course) rather than £2.00 to £2.50/min.
+You can buy a SIM in Kathmandu card for around Rs500 and it’s about Rs18 per minute to phone the UK (subject to signal of course) rather than £2.00 to £2.50/min using your UK SIM.
+Some phones accept dual SIM so please check your make and model.
 PLEASE REMEMBER your charging cable

 [ ] Small combination padlock that fits kitbag zippers (no keys to lose)